pq-yang/MatAnyone/doc/TRAIN.md

 -----

-After you have downloaded the datasets.
-Please configure `matanyone/config/data/datasets.yaml` to provide paths to your datasets.
+After you have downloaded the datasets, please configure `matanyone/config/data/datasets.yaml` to provide paths to your datasets.
 To run the training scripts, the directory structure should look like this under your data folder:

 ```bash
 ├── mat_vid